ucflumm/ucflumm/README.md

 ## Hi there 👋

 - 🌱 I’m continuosly learning embedded systems focusing mainly on Espressif & STMicrocontrollers.
-- 🔭 I’m currently creating working examples on ESP-IDF to help learning.
+- 🔭 I’m currently creating working examples on ESP-IDF to help others learn.
 - 💬 Ask me about anything to do with 3D printing / Fusion360 / ESP-IDF / FPV-drones.
 - ⚡ Fun fact:    Number of micro-controllers fried all time     : 7